adrenlinerush/portscan/README.md

 ## Corners Cut:

 * Code was cranked out quickly using tools that was most comfortable with.
-* Given more time would probably have used other database and potentially api framework.
+* Given more time would have used a nosql database or even a redis cache depending on retention requirements.
 * Also, would optimize code for speed.
-Example: not read from database after scan to retreive scan results for return.
+Example: I would not read from database after scan to retreive scan results for return.
+This however reduces and simplifies the code.
-* Database uses root user instead of user with only permissions required for application.
+* API uses database root user instead of user with only permissions required for application.
-* Database wouldn't be in a container but an managed cloud service.
+* In production the database wouldn't be in a container but an managed cloud service such as Elasticache or DyanmoDB.
 * There is no authentication on the api.
+Generally, this would be SAML or OAUTH unless isolated access in other ways.
 * The application is running without encryption.
+In production it would have a valid certificate and run under HTTPS.
+* Given a production environment a CI/CD pipeline would have been created along with changes to the helm chart to accomodate.